argelalan/File-Manager/README.md

 1. Make sure you have Python3 installed
 1. Make sure that the directory paths defined in the beginning of the program exist in your system
 2. Move downloads_manager.py to your downloads directory
-3. Set up a cronjob that runs the program every hour by executing the following commands:
+3. Set up a cron job that runs the program every hour by executing the following commands:
   * `~ % crontab - e`
   * Press 'i' to insert the following command into crontab
   * `~ % 0 */1 * * * cd ~/Downloads/ && python3 downloads_manager.py`
-  * Press 'esc' and enter 'wq" to save your cronjob
+  * Press 'esc' and enter 'wq" to save your cron job
 4. Say goodbye to the clutter!

 #### Learn more about how to run crontabs: